zyugyzarc/dees/readme.md

-# Deez
+# Dees
-Deez is a compiled, dynamicaly typed, programming language made with C++ and Python.
+Dees is a compiled, dynamicaly typed, programming language made with C++ and Python.

 ## Quickstart
 (using the js syntax hilighter works well enough for this)